helenleigh/robot-unicorn/README.md

 - 2 360 servos with wheels (I used FS90R servos with wheels like this https://www.kitronik.co.uk/2574-wheel-for-fs90r-60mmx8mm.html).
 360 servos are super cheap, super unreliable and super easy to hook up, which is exactly why I chose them.
 Remember, the unicorn not going exactly where you expect it to go is kind of the point.

 - A small swivelling castor wheel plus the niuts and bolts to fix it to the base (something like this https://www.amazon.co.uk/dp/B074WP1QJN/).
-You can use a marble like castor wheel designed for robots but if you use the cheaper ones designed for furniture you can figure out a special way get your robot unicorn to rear up like She Ra's flying unicorn Swift Wind.
+You can use a marble like castor wheel designed for robots but if you use the cheaper ones designed for furniture you can figure out a special way to get your robot unicorn to rear up like She Ra's flying unicorn Swift Wind.
 Or sometimes it will just fall over.
 Either way, it's funny.

 - A 3XAA battery pack with on off switch and leads (something like this https://www.amazon.com/x1-5V-Battery-Holder-Switch-Wires/dp/B01C5J4K3Q/)